 HealthCORE is a two-week program offered by the Warren Alpert Medical School that aims to expose high school students to different career opportunities in healthcare, teach them important skills, and connect them with individuals who could help foster their interests.
 HealthCORE’s objectives are to provide students with a better understanding of healthcare professions, increase their interest in medicine and help them develop tangible skills to make informed decisions about their future careers.
 The program takes place in the summer, and the students attend daily lectures and panel sessions led by healthcare professionals from various fields.
 The students also gain hands-on experience in the anatomy lab and practice clinical skills by working with mock patients and practicing vital signs.

-• Eligibility Criteria: Local students entering 9th-12th Grade
+- Eligibility Criteria: Local rising 10th-12th grade students

 Learn More